My Love Has Listed / The White Cockade

 Fred Jordan sang The White Cockade on his 1991 VWML cassette In Course of Time.

-Show of Hands sang The Blue Cockade on March 24, 1996 on their live album, Live at the Royal Albert Hall, and on November 15, 2009 in this video live at the National Centre for Early Music in York:
+Show of Hands sang a Dorset version called The Blue Cockade on March 24, 1996 on their live album, Live at the Royal Albert Hall, and on November 15, 2009 in this video live at the National Centre for Early Music in York:

 Bob Fox sang The White Cockade in 2000 on his Woodworm CD Dreams Never Leave You.